 The Tropical North Queensland Hub (TNQ Hub) is led by James Cook University (JCU).
-The hub will support farmers and communities in Tropical North Queensland to become more drought resilient.
+The hub supports farmers and communities in Tropical North Queensland to become more drought resilient.

-The Australian Government will contribute $8 million over 4 years through the Future Drought Fund.
+The Australian Government is contributing $8 million over 4 years through the Future Drought Fund.
 Hub partner will provide co-contributions of $18.5 million over 4 years.